smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 ## Overview

-This tutorial will demonstrate the basic implementation steps to perform SMART on FHIR OAuth2 authorization and retrieve patient data from a SMART on FHIR API server.
+This tutorial will demonstrate the basic implementation steps to perform SMART on FHIR OAuth2 authorization and retrieve patient data from scratch without relying on a specialized SMART on FHIR client.
+Understanding the implementation steps of this mechanism is useful if you are planning on developing your own SMART on FHIR client or would simply like to gain insight into the SMART on FHIR authorization protocol.
+If you would rather start with writing SMART on FHIR apps as quickly as possible, you can use our Java Script client which handles the authroization process for you (see [`this tutorial`]({{site.baseurl}}clients/javascript/tutorial/) to learn about the JS client)

 ## Registering A Client